The art of walking barefoot and connecting to nature

 If the one thing you walk away with after reading this article is to walk barefoot whenever you can, then you’re off to a great start.
 More reading on grounding and the science behind it.

 Evidence shows us that there is a correlation between the quality of our relationship with nature and the positive impact on our wellbeing.
 A strong connection means feeling a close relationship or an emotional connection to our natural surroundings.
 For instance, we might notice the smell of a rose, feel the soil between your fingers or touching the bark of a tree.

 So, get out into nature and touch, smell and listen – use as many of your senses as you can to engage.

 One way to make sure we’re connecting with nature, is to do more activities out of doors that also allow us to connect with our friends and families.
 Here are some ideas that you’ve probably done before but should try again.

-- Take your kids to the beach even if it’s not summer.
-Build sandcastles and explore the magical things to be found in the sand (yes, we mean shells and the like)
+- 6. Take your family to the beach even if it’s not summer.
+Build sandcastles and explore the magical things to be found in the sand (yes, we mean shells and the like!)

 I know for myself personally, every time I come home after doing something outdoors with my family, I feel like I’ve engaged in something worthwhile, and I feel calmer and happier.

 Food is an integral part of how and why humans connect to nature.
 The prevalence of fast foods and typical western diets often mean we’re focused more on convenience than we are about reaping the benefit of real food as nature intended.